jordankaiser/documentation-drupal/chapter1/content-modeling/fields/field-types.md

 ### Widgets

-Widgets help determine how the field should be displayed on the form field.
-In other words
+Widgets help determine how the field should be rendered on the edit form.
+For example a boolean field type would be rendered as a checkbox.

+### Formatters

+The Formatter is responsible for the final rendered out to the end user.